ethersphere/SWIPs/README.md

 A SWIP proposal or suggested edits (or updates) may come from anyone (inside or outside the organisation) and are received in the form of a pull request to the [SWIP repository](https://github.com/ethersphere/SWIPs).
 Throughout the lifetime of a SWIP from proposal to final accepted, we use the PR-review infrastructure of github to comment and improve the SWIP.

-THe github permissions of the repo reflect these privileges:
+The github permissions of the repo reflect these privileges:
 - Anyone can open a new PR.
 - Only SWIP editors can merge a PR to master.